Red Bull BC One: B-boy World Final

-In Jora vs Junior, the fifth judges vote wasn't revealed.
-But the 4 other judges voted for Junior.
+In Jora vs Junior and Ronnie vs Pelezinho the fifth judges vote wasn't shown.

-In the video for Rubber Legz vs Sonic, the fourth judges vote wasn't revealed.
-But the 4 other judges voted for Sonic.
+In Rubber Legz vs Sonic, the fourth judges vote wasn't shown.

-In Lilou vs Omar, the first judge voted TIE.
+In Lilou vs Omar and Pelezinho vs Sonic, one of the judges voted TIE.

-In Hong 10 vs Machine, the fourth and fifth judges votes weren't revealed.
-But the 3 other judges voted for Hong 10.
+In Hong 10 vs Machine and Lilou vs Hong 10 the fourth and fifth judges votes weren't shown.